 Habitat loss from wind farm developments is mainly associated with the construction of access roads, the turbine footprint itself, the electrical transmission infrastructure and the Battery Energy Storage Facility.
+Consequently, the proportion of habitat loss relative to the overall project area is typically small, compared to other developments (e.g. solar farms).
 However, the turbine field is relatively large (n=55) with difficult access in steep, largely pristine terrain which, without mitigation and avoidance has the potential to result in a significant impact for range-restricted or threatened grassland species.
-Most susceptible in this regard are the Threatened high-altitude grassland passerines such as Yellow-breasted Pipit, Rudd's Lark, Botha's Lark.
+Most susceptible in this regard are the Threatened high-altitude grassland passerines such as Yellowbreasted Pipit, Rudd's Lark, Botha's Lark.
 All three species, particularly the latter two show a high degree of habitat specialisation tending to be restricted to small patches of more intact, high rainfall, plateau grassland above 1700 masl with a slope of less than 10%.
 The occurrence of these species is patchily distributed throughout the project area.
 Consequently, an effort was made to identify "hotpots" or core habitat areas for these species through a combination of kernel density distribution modelling, slope analysis and visual delineation using satellite imagery.
 In total four core habitats were identified and mapped (Figure 5-1).
 These areas were associated with a considerably higher abundance of these and other red-listed, grassland species providing suitable habitat for Denham's Bustard, White-bellied Bustard, Blue Korhaan, Southern Bald Ibis African Rock Pipit, Ground Woodpecker and Sentinel Rock Thrush.
-Consequently, even relatively small habitat losses or alterations in these areas could have a significant impact on these highly rangerestricted and rare habitat specialists.
-At Groothoek the consequence of this impact is highest in the areas of remaining natural plateau grassland along its southern boundary and particularly in the northeastern corner of the WEF, an area that overlaps with a zone identified as core habitat for threatened high altitude passerines see Figure 5-1.
-Another potential impact is the possible degradation of wetland integrity for threatened wetland species through sedimentation from road and turbine construction.
-The pre-mitigation impact is therefore anticipated to be of High significance.
+Consequently, even relatively small habitat losses or alterations in these areas could have a significant impact on these highly range-restricted and rare habitat specialists.
+At Groothoek the consequence of this impact is highest in the areas of remaining natural plateau grassland along its southern boundary and particularly in the north-eastern corner of the WEF, an area that overlaps with a zone identified as core habitat for threatened high altitude passerines see Figure 5-1.
+The premitigation impact is therefore anticipated to be of High significance.

-Table 6-1Scoping-level, pre-mitigation impact significance rating for loss or alteration of habitat.
+Table 6-1 Scoping-level, pre-mitigation impact significance rating for loss or alteration of habitat.